Wednesday, 16 December 2015

 Books:

-Make sure you read The Handmaid’s Tale, and answer the questions above.
+Make sure you read The Handmaid’s Tale, and

 There will be a test on your reading of the Handmaid's Tale during the first lesson back.